 Tim is a historian who studied at New College, Oxford.
 In 1997 he was awarded the Royal Historical Society’s David Berry Prize for his work on the Isle of Man; in 1999 he was proxime accessit for the Society’s Alexander Prize for an essay on the palatinate of Durham.
 He was the first scholar based in a new University to win one of the Society’s prizes.

 Fully focus on your studies by staying on-site with us.Find out more

 We have acres of National Trust gardens and parkland to explore right outside our building.Find out more

-We’re rated by Ofsted, the UK education standards office, as Outstanding.Find out more
+We’re rated by Ofsted, the UK education standards office, as Good.Find out more

 We have outstanding pass rates, to ensure our students achieve and progress.Find out more

 We have a whole team to support you through your studies to make sure you do well.Find out more